co-founder and director, Adelsheim Vineyard

 Kevin Sass has been making wine from the grapes at Halter Ranch Vineyard for 17 harvests.
-After 11 years at Justin Winery, starting as intern and moving up to winemaker, which purchased grapes from the Halter Ranch Estate, he became winemaker at Halter Ranch in 2011.
+After 11 years at Justin Winery, which purchased grapes from the Halter Ranch Estate, he became winemaker at Halter Ranch in 2011.
 A new state-of-the-art gravity flow winery and an estate wine-growing program has allowed Sass to showcase the 13 grape varieties planted on the 281-acre west side vineyard.
 Sass is a Southern California native.
-He grew up in Agoura Hills and graduated from California State University, Fresno with a double major in enology wine production and agricultural business.
+He grew up in Agoura Hills and graduated from California State University, Fresno with a double major in enology/wine production and agricultural business.

 director of viticulture and winemaking, A to Z Wineworks